 Companies have, over the years, renew their logos to fit in with contemporary design and to present more powerful images.
 Company logos can be emotive and can inspire loyalty by influencing the subconscious.
 Some logos incorporate an idea of the product; the steering wheel in the Mercedes logo, for example.

-Your company may be infinitely smaller compared to Mercedes, but trust us, your logo or logotype will have the same relative affect to you as it does to them.
+Your company may be much smaller compared to Mercedes, but trust us, your logo or logotype will have the same relative affect to you as it does to them.